zostay/RakuWAPI/README.md

 The `p6wx.body.backpressure` environment variable, if provided, MUST be a [Bool](http://doc.perl6.org/type/Bool) flag.
 It is set to `True` to indicate that the P6SGI server provide response backpressure detection by polling for non-blocking I/O problems.
 In this case, the server MUST provide the other two environment variables.
 If `False` or not defined, the server does not provide these two environment variables.

 The `p6wx.body.backpressure.supply` environment variable MUST be provided if `p6wx.body.backpressure` is `True`.
-When provided, it MUST be a live [Supply](http://doc.perl6.org/type/Supply) that emits `True` and `False` values. `True` is emitted whenever the server detects a blocked output socket. `False` is emitted whenever the server detects the previously blocked socket is no longer blocked.
+When provided, it MUST be a live [Supply](http://doc.perl6.org/type/Supply) that periodically emits `True` and `False` values. `True` is emitted when the server polls for backpressure and detects a blocked output socket. `False` is emitted when the server polls for backpressure and detects the previously blocked socket is no longer blocked.

 The `p6wx.body.backpressure.test` environment variable MUST be provided if `p6wx.body.backpressure` is `True`.
-When provided, it MUST be a [Bool](http://doc.perl6.org/type/Bool) that is `True` while output is blocked and `False` otherwise.
+When provided, it MUST be a [Bool](http://doc.perl6.org/type/Bool) that is `True` while output has last been detected as blocked and `False` otherwise.
 This can be useful for detecting the initial state before the backpressure supply has emitted any value or just as a way to poll the last known status of the socket.

 3.8 Protocol Upgrade
 --------------------

 The `p6wx.protocol.upgrade` environment variable MUST be provided if the server implements the protocol upgrade extension.
-It MUST be set to an [Array](http://doc.perl6.org/type/Array) of protocol names of protocols the server supports.
+It MUST be set to an [Set](http://doc.perl6.org/type/Set) of protocol names of protocols the server supports.

 When the client makes a protocol upgrade request using an `Upgrade` header, the application MAY request that the server upgrade to one of these supported protocols by sending a `P6SGIx-Upgrade` header back to the server with the named protocol.
 The application MAY send any other headers related to the Upgrade and MAY send a message payload if the upgrade allows it.
 These SHOULD override any server supplied values or headers.